 EGSC is committed to ensuring the campus community receives timely, accurate, and useful information in the event of a significant emergency or dangerous situation on campus or in the local area that poses an immediate threat to the health and safety of campus community members.
-EGSC uses the emergency notification system ConnectEd to contact its students.
-EGSC Statesboro students on the GSU campus may also receive Eagle Alert messages.
-ConnectEd and Eagle Alert are emergency notification services available to faculty, staff and students that enroll in the program.
-EGSC coordinates its ConnectEd messages with GSU's Eagle Alert messages to be sure that all EGSC students receive a warning that contains consistent information.
-ConnectEd and Eagle Alert can be used to send emergency messages within minutes of the occurrence of an incident.
+EGSC uses the emergency notification system ConnectEd, an emergency notification service available to faculty, staff and students that enroll.
+ConnectEd can be used to send emergency messages within minutes of the occurrence of an incident.
 Messages are simulcast to the college community via text, email and telephone.
-EGSC IT Department performs a College-wide test of the ConnectEd system each semester.
+EGSC IT Department performs a College- wide test of the ConnectEd system each semester.
 A record of each test message and live emergency message is maintained indicating the delivery success rate per device (email, telephone and text message).